smedrec/smart-logs/.qoder/repowiki/en/content/Alert Management System.md

 - [alert-types.ts](file://apps/app/src/components/alerts/types/alert-types.ts)

 ### API Integration and Data Flow
 The Alert Management System integrates with the backend through a service layer that handles API communication and data transformation.
+The API routes have been refactored to a dedicated alerts service for better modularity and standardization.

 ```mermaid
 sequenceDiagram